 Ideally, you’ll never need to tap into your emergency fund.

-But, you might.
-When people don’t have an emergency fund, they may resort to credit cards and borrowing, and sometimes stop saving in their 401(k), which can create short-term troubles and potentially harm your long-term financial security.
+But you might.
+When people don’t have an emergency fund, they may resort to credit cards and borrowing, and sometimes stop saving in their 401(k), which can create short-term troubles and potentially harm long-term financial security.

 How to help prepare for financial emergencies

-Step #1: Set an emergency savings goal.
+Step 1: set an emergency savings goal.
 To do this, sum up potential emergency expenses to arrive at a dollar figure.
-Above, we listed common emergency expenses, but, what other surprises might you be able to anticipate?
-And, how much would they cost?
-In order to quantify your emergency savings goal, think about things like:
+Above, we listed common emergency expenses, but what other surprises might you be able to anticipate?
+And how much would they cost?
+In order to quantify your emergency savings goal, think about things such as:

-• Investigating the replacement cost of major appliances; and
+• Investigating the replacement cost of major appliances

 Plan to save for retirement and emergencies